Skip Navigation and Go To Content

 Section 3: Administrative Affairs Committee

-The Administrative Affairs Committee will deliberate and make recommendations to IFC as well as serve as a liaison between the faculty and the administration for dissemination and exchange of information on institutional strategic planning, operational budget planning and priorities, institutional management and effectiveness, performance appraisal of administrators, and other UTHealth-wide administrative activities.
-The committee will monitor, and when appropriate, represent faculty interests in deliberations over UTHealth-wide administrative policies and priorities.
+The Administrative Affairs Committee will deliberate and make recommendations to IFC as well as serve as a liaison between the faculty and the administration for dissemination and exchange of information on institutional strategic planning, operational budget planning and priorities, institutional management and effectiveness, performance appraisal of administrators, and other UTHealth Houston-wide administrative activities.
+The committee will monitor and, when appropriate, recommend measures dealing with UTHealth Houston-wide administrative policies and priorities.

 Section 4: Executive Committee

-The Executive Committee shall be composed of the Chair, Chair-Elect, Immediate Past Chair leadership positions.
-The function of the Executive Committee shall be to determine the agenda of IFC meetings, develop operating procedures and/or bylaws as required, establish rapport and coordinate with external agencies or individuals to facilitate the work of the IFC, and to provide guidance and direction to the IFC.
+The Executive Committee is defined in Article 4, Section 1.
+The function of the Executive Committee shall be to determine the agenda of IFC meetings, develop operating procedures and/or bylaws as required, establish rapport, coordinate with external agencies or individuals to facilitate the work of the IFC, and to provide guidance and direction to the IFC.

 Section 5: Ad Hoc Committees

-The Chair shall be empowered to appoint from time to time ad hoc committees to deliberate and make recommendations on issues of special interest to the IFC.
-Ad hoc committees shall remain empanelled only until their business is completed.
+The Chair shall be empowered to appoint ad hoc committees from time to time to deliberate and make recommendations on issues of special interest to the IFC.
+Ad hoc committees shall remain empaneled only until their business is completed or until the end of the academic year, whichever comes first.

 ARTICLE 7